-Board member Janice P. Paul inquired about the difference with year requirements and the impact in terms of money and projections.
+Board member Janice P. Paul inquired about the one-year program requirement and the impact in terms of money and projections.
 Program Manager Little conveyed it would be difficult to give projections at this time.
 Other counties are utilizing one year versus five.
 Chair Commissioner Jacobs replied one of the goals was to prioritize displacement of longtime residents due to the impact of gentrification relating to seniors and people with fixed incomes.
 Decreasing the years did make a difference, the number of applicants doubled.

 Chair Commissioner Jacobs emphasized the importance of community outreach.
 Durham passed the largest bond referendum in history which will probably have a tax increase.